 The Jim Bridger plant, near Rock Springs, Wyoming, is owned by Idaho Power (one-third) and PacifiCorp (two-thirds).
 Coal is delivered to the plant by an overland conveyer from the adjacent Bridger Mine or by train and truck.

 Idaho Power’s share of the plant’s capacity is 704 MW.
-In its 2017 Integrated Resource Plan, Idaho Power announced it will work with PacifiCorp and state regulators to achieve early retirement dates in 2028 and 2032 for two of the plant’s four units.
+Idaho Power is working with PacifiCorp and regulators to explore options for continuing to reduce emissions from the plant, including possibly exiting participation in some of Jim Bridger’s four units.

 The North Valmy Generating Station near Battle Mountain, Nevada, is co-owned by Idaho Power and NV Energy.
 Both companies own 50 percent of the plant; NV Energy is the operating partner.
 The plant generates up to 260 MW for Idaho Power customers.